-Nestled in the central Rocky Mountains of Colorado, the mountain resort community of Vail attracts hundreds of thousands of visitors every year.
+Nestled in a high-alpine valley in the central Rocky Mountains of Colorado, Vail is picturesque and breathtaking.
+The mountain resort community attracts hundreds of thousands of visitors every year.
 In addition to being a world-class tourism destination, Vail is also a destination committed to enhancing environmental stewardship, economic development, and community well-being through sustainable tourism development.

 Sustainable Business Training & Certification

-In advance of the 2015 FIS Alpine World Ski Championships held in Vail and Beaver Creek, Sustainable Travel International designed a sustainable business training and certification program for the region.
+As a first step on the journey towards destination sustainability, Sustainable Travel International designed a sustainable business training and certification program for the region.
 The program, branded “Actively Green,” is run by Walking Mountains Science Center, a local nonprofit dedicated to inspiring environmental stewardship and sustainability through natural science education.
 Through the trainings and certification process, Vail’s businesses gain a deeper understanding of sustainability best practices.
-More than 140 businesses have participated in the trainings, and there are currently over 50 certified businesses.
+More than 200 businesses have participated in the trainings, and there are currently over 50 certified businesses.
 As more businesses incorporate the sustainability practices into their day-to-day operations, a broader impact is felt across the region, characterized by improved resource efficiency and environmental conservation.

 Not only will this standard encourage sustainability within the local region, it represents a powerful tool for enhancing tourism sustainability in other mountain resort communities around the world.
-The standard has achieved ‘GSTC-Recognized’ status and once Vail becomes certified, it will be available to other destinations who wish to elevate their sustainability and pursue certification as well.
+The standard has achieved ‘GSTC-Recognized’ status and is available to other destinations who wish to elevate their sustainability and pursue certification.